eduardodefreitascosta/Project_BayesianRA/README.md

 ## This is a paper describying a Bayesian inference model for prevalence estimation discussed in a risk assessment context.
 The aim is to show how to run and interpret the Bayesian inference to use the output as a measurement of uncertainty in Risk assessment models.

-# This is a paper describying the growth and inactivarion of *Salmonella* spp. in salami in Brazilian industrial conditions .

-:microscope: :chart_with_upwards_trend:

 ## The paper is available online: